Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 Ideally, a VPN provider will have a large selection of protocols to select from within its app, giving the user the opportunity to decide which is best for any given scenario.
 At the very least, OpenVPN and IKEv2/IPsec should be included as standards.

-Explore the best VPNs to see which one offers the right protocols for your use case.
+Explore the best VPN services to see which one offers the right protocols for your use case.

 Necessary cookies are absolutely essential for the website to function properly.
 These cookies ensure basic functionalities and security features of the website, anonymously.

 The cookie is used by cdn services like CloudFlare to identify individual clients behind a shared IP address and apply security settings on a per-client basis.
 It does not correspond to any user ID in the web application and does not store any personally identifiable information.

 The cookie is set by GDPR cookie consent to record the user consent for the cookies in the category "Advertisement".

 This cookies is set by GDPR Cookie Consent WordPress Plugin.
 The cookie is used to remember the user consent for the cookies under the category "Analytics".

 This cookie is set by GDPR Cookie Consent plugin.
 The cookies is used to store the user consent for the cookies in the category "Necessary".